Teachers come when the student is ready, they also come in unexpected forms.

 “An ancient tree that is for the feminine, the love that heals.
 Are you ready to receive, Ti Kauka’s blessing?
 In times of strong winds Ti kauka becomes one with the wind accepting its overwhelming energy but does not yield to it.
 It is open, unresisting, yet free.
 This is the path of gentleness, founded on strength and courage to let go, it’s time to walk beyond the need to control.
 Ti Kauka opens the way to many realms, to see the wider world.” – Barry Brailsford

 I feel that Ti Kauka is showing me, her essence is once again upon our land and with our Women.
 Riding the waves she has been at one with the overwhelming energy of the last 500 years until now.
 As we awaken, Ti Kauka shows us that with courage we can again live peacefully and gently upon the earth.

-Words cannot express the humility I have for the Kaitiaki of Ti Kauka, offering her gifts of blessing.
-To the ancestors and Waitaha, who have walked before, insightfully sharing their sacred knowledge in these times of re-awakening.
+Words cannot express the humility I have for the Kaitiaki of Ti Kauka, offering her gift of blessing and to the ancestors, who have walked before, sharing sacred knowledge in these times of re-awakening.